mqless/mqless.github.io/_docs/part-1.md

 ## Create a new project
 Create a new nodejs project by run `npm init -y` in a new directory.
-Currently, the only dependency is the aws sdk for nodejs, so run `npm install --save aws-sdk`
+Currently, the only dependency is the aws-sdk for nodejs, so run `npm install --save aws-sdk`.

 ## Actor State
 As mentioned above, MQLess doesn't manage the state.
 We need to save the actor state at an external storage.
 In this tutorial we will use DynamoDB.

+As all of our actors need to manage state, let's create a shared module to handle state.
-For now, lets create a module for state, called `state.js` under the `src` directory.:
+Create `state.js` under the `src` directory and copy the following:

 ```javascript
 const {config, DynamoDB} = require("aws-sdk")